Jim Parker (composer): Concert works

-Concert works have been written for the Nash Ensemble, Philip Jones Brass, The Hilliard Ensemble, The Albion Ensemble, The Wallace Collection and Poems on the Underground.
+Concert works were written for the Nash Ensemble, Philip Jones Brass, The Hilliard Ensemble, The Albion Ensemble, The Wallace Collection and Poems on the Underground.
 His published compositions include "A Londoner in New York" for brass, "Mississippi Five" for wind quintet, "The Golden Section" for brass quintet, and a clarinet concerto.
-He is also the recipient of an honorary degree from the Guildhall School of Music and Drama.
+He was also the recipient of an honorary degree from the Guildhall School of Music and Drama.

+Personal life and death

+Parker married Sonia Levy in 1961 and the couple had one daughter together.
+The marriage later ended in divorce.
+He married Pauline George in 1969 and the couple had two daughters together.

+Parker died on 28 July 2023, aged 88, following a long illness.